agadzinski93/update-cpanel-dns-records/README.md

     * Your CPanel API token.

 5. `ZONE`
-    * Your DNS Zone.
+    * Your DNS zone.
 Likely same as hostname.
 Do not include subdomains in this field even if that's all you intend to modify.
 Those distinctions will be made in your `records.txt`.

 ## Running the Script